-The Panasonic Jaguar Racing team is new to Formula E for season three.
+The Panasonic Jaguar Racing team was new to Formula E for Season 3.

-It has secured the service of two novice Formula E drivers, former A1GP champion Adam Carroll and ex-GP3 champ Mitch Evans.
+For its maiden season it secured the service of two novice Formula E drivers, former A1GP champion Adam Carroll and ex-GP3 champ Mitch Evans.
 Both would score points, with Evans bagging its best result in Mexico.

 Technical assistance in the running of the car comes from Williams.

-Mahindra Racing has been a mainstay of Formula E since the inaugural championship, but has started season three with back-to-back podiums, it’s best form so far.
+Mahindra Racing has been a mainstay of Formula E since the inaugural championship, and in Season 3 it finally scored its breakthrough maiden win.

-Nick Heidfeld remains with the team for a second season, and the veteran of 183 F1 GPs has been joined by exciting rookie Felix Rosenqvist, the 2015 F3 Euroseries Champion, who was victorious in Berlin.
+Nick Heidfeld remained with the team for a second season, and the veteran of 183 F1 GPs was joined by exciting rookie Felix Rosenqvist, the 2015 F3 Euroseries Champion, who was victorious in Berlin.

-Formula E is Mahindra’s first foray into international single-seater racing, but the brand has been running in 125cc/Moto3 world championship motorcycle racing since 2011.
+Formula E is Mahindra’s first foray into international single-seater racing, but the brand had been running in 125cc/Moto3 world championship motorcycle racing since 2011.

 Through its Reva division Mahindra is also a manufacturer of electric cars, and has stated its desire to showcase its EV technology through its Formula E exploits.